La Voz Kids (Spanish TV series) season 6: Battles

 The battles round started on 18 June.
 The coaches can steal one losing artist from other coaches.
 In addition, coaches' advisors help them on deciding who will be advancing to the next round; Aitana for Team David Bisbal, Rozalén for Team Rosario, Blas Cantó for Team Vanesa and Beret for Team Melendi.
 Contestants who won their battle or were stolen by another coach advanced to the Knockouts.

 Knockouts

 The knockouts round aired on 9 July.
 Known as "El Ultimo Asalto" in Spanish, in this round each teams' six participants perform, and the coaches select only four to advance for the semi-final.
 The advisors from the battles continued to help the coaches in their choices.
+In this round, Rosario Flores and Melendi switched chairs, with Beret temporarily sitting on Melendi's chair giving comments.